wine99/syssec-exercises/07_software_security_i/readme.md

 **Your task**: Trick the `toctou` program into printing the file `flag.txt` even though the check should prevent it.

-First, generate the `flag.txt` files as in the `Makefile` above, such that it contains the string "flag{success!}" and change permissions as follows:
+First, generate the `flag.txt` file as in the `Makefile` above, such that it contains the string "flag{success!}" and change permissions as follows:
 ```
 chmod go-rwx flag.txt
 sudo chown root:root flag.txt